Tech Guide: Commercial Touchless Faucets

 Studies & Evidence

-• Total cost of ownership favors fixtures with standardized parts and published service intervals.
+• Lifecycle cost improves when fixtures use standardized service kits and published maintenance intervals.

 Associations, Codes & Certifications